Note: Before going deeper into approvals, do have a look at how policies work first.

 Example setup:

-Jesslyn makes a booking for Mick and Eva and approval is required for both travellers.
+- Jesslyn makes a booking for Mick and Eva that requires approval.
 Because Mick and Eva are part of two different groups, the approval request goes to all their managers (David and Regina).

-After rejection or approval, an email goes to Jessly, Mick and Eva (booker & travellers).
+After rejection or approval, an email goes to Jesslyn, Mick and Eva (booker & travellers).

 IMPORTANT: Approvals are made on a first come, first serve basis.
 This means that if there are 5 different approvers that get an approval request.
 The FIRST approver that approves the booking, approves it for all of them.